A basic guide to heli-skiing

 In France it’s illegal to be dropped by helicopter to ski or snowboard, however there are a few places in Europe that you can give it a go.
 Given the relatively small number of resorts that offer heli-skiing though, it’s more expensive and quite different in style to heli-skiing offerings in Canada.
 It’s also more exclusive – join the club of heli-skiers in Europe and you’re one of the elite few experiencing euphoria from fresh powder that the majority won’t have the privilege of sharing.

-Heading overseas for some heli-skiing?
-Our Sports Travel Insurance has you covered should you have a mishap on the slopes.
+Heading overseas for some piste action?
+Our heli-skiing insurance has you covered should you have a mishap on the slopes.